310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% endbubble %}

 {% bubble Chiaki smileexplain %}
-It’s the same concept as Supervillains.
+It’s the same concept as ‘Supervillains’.
 Although, saying that wouldn’t make enough sense to you, since you’ve had signals cut off for so long, and have been completely isolated from the rest of the world in terms of information.

 To put short, in a blockbuster or a crossover with multiple heroes, it’s necessary to unite the justice of all the heroes who appear in the story.